LouisBrunner/valgrind-macos/exp-drd/docs/README.txt

 all possible data races or deadlocks via source reading.
 This is why tools for detecting data races and deadlocks at runtime are essential.

-There exist parallellizing compilers that give good results for a certain class of high performance computing (HPC) applications.
-If you are not using a parallelizing compiler, you have to specify explicitly in the source code how your program should use threads.
-How to specify this depends on the programming language and the operating system you are using.
-The two options on Unix systems are for C and C++ are the POSIX threads library and OpenMP.
-OpenMP is best suited for HPC applications.
-For other applications, e.g. server or embedded software, you can use the POSIX threads library directly or a library that is built on top of it.
+Threads can be used to model simultaneous activities in software, to allow software to use more than one core of a multiprocessor or both at the same time.
+Most multithreaded server and embedded software falls in the first category, while most multithreaded high performance computing (HPC) applications fall in the second category.
+The source code syntax for using multithreading depends on the programming language and the threading library you want to use.
+Two common options on Unix systems are the POSIX threads library for modeling simultaneous activities in C and C++ software and OpenMP for C, C++ and Fortran HPC applications.

 Data Races